 She was able to relax for precisely two minutes.

 Then, of course, I needed to use the restroom, which was obviously on the opposite side of the restaurant.

 The trip to the bathroom was uneventful.
 Then, my mom saw them.

 They were immense.
 I want to say they took up several chairs between the two of them.
 My mom knew her jerk of a kid would say something mortifying.

 She did everything she could to keep my attention away from them during the trip back, but I turned to look behind me.

 And, just like that, all of my mom’s efforts were in vain.

 It reverberated off the ceramic dishes and cheap metal cutlery.
 It made a ripple effect in the lumpy gravy at the buffet stand.
 A tacky reproduction of The Birth of Venus fell off the wall.
 It was heard by the entire restaurant.

-I’ll just skip to the part where I had to apologize to the couple, even though I didn’t know what I had done wrong.
+I’ll just skip to the part where I had to apologize to the couple, even though I didn’t know that what I had done was wrong.
 My mother’s only wish was that they thought my “whoa” was in reaction to their oxygen tanks, and not their behemoth size.

 I think these stories of what an utter embarrassment and pain in the ass I was is likely why I don’t think I want kids.
 I know my karma comes in the form of a deceptively cute, but terrifyingly mortifying child.
 I’ll just pass on that, thanks.